 Flattr is a word creation from "to flatter" (flattering someone) and "flat fee" (flat rate).
 However, the question is: is Flattr really a long-term business model - or not much more than a blade of grass in the wind?
-In any case, it works like this: If you register with flattr, you can distribute a monthly amount between 2 and 100 euros to websites of your choice by clicking on the button - provided the blogger or website operator has registered the page with flattr and installed the button.
+In any case, it works like this: If you register with flattr, you can distribute a monthly amount between 2 and 100 euros to the website of your choice by clicking the button - provided the blogger or website operator has registered the page with flattr and installed the button.
 A very good explanation can be found on the Internet on your own!

 What Flattr really brings

 However, the problem that Flattr has already discussed on the Web is that you can only donate if you log in first.
 And exactly the motivation to create an account with Flattr, usually bring only people who are already in the blog and Web 2.0 sphere on the go - and that on pages that deal with exactly these issues.